shallFun4Learning/PGPointNovo/README.md

   ~~~
   make build
   ~~~
-  And, Download the datasets and files required for the knapsack algorithm.
-If it is not downloaded, the program will generate it automatically, but this will take some time.For reasons of copyright and fair comparison, we provide links to download the datasets in PointNovo's paper.The datasets covered in the paper and the knapsack files with different modifications can be found [here](https://www.zenodo.org/record/3998873).
-The test set for PGPointNovo's ablation experiments can be found [here]().
+  And, download the datasets and files required for the knapsack algorithm.
+If it is not downloaded, the program will generate it automatically, but this will take some time.
+For reasons of copyright and fair comparison, we provide links to download the datasets in PointNovo's paper.
+The datasets covered in the paper and the knapsack files with different modifications can be found [here](https://www.zenodo.org/record/3998873).
+The test set for PGPointNovo's ablation experiments can be found here(uploading).
   To train model：
   ~~~
   make train